 On this page:

-Didit API references
+Didit API tutorial

 Getting started

-In order to use our reference page you will need to create an API key in Didit.
-After that, make sure you authorize our API reference page to test it out
+After you create the API key in Didit, make sure you authorize our API reference page to test it out.

 The Didit API reference page with the Authorize button highlighted.